zhansa001/OS_Project2/README.md

 Implement the Banker’s algorithm to answer the following question：
 1. Is the system in a safe state?
 2. If Yes, then what is the safe sequence?

+# Compilation:
+g++ banker.cpp -o banker
+./banker

+# Output:
+The system is in Safe State!!!
+The Safe Sequence is:
+P1 -> P3 -> P4 -> P0 -> P2